ImagicTheCat/LUIS/README.md

 ## Notes

-* use Ed25519 for signatures
+* use libsodium signature (Ed25519)
-* use OpenSSL for more general tasks
+* use libsodium pwhash (Argon2) and secret box (XSalsa20-Poly1305) for the private_key encryption with a passphrase (SENSITIVE level for OPS and MEMORY)
 * no interface dependency, the server will call external programs to prompt things

 ## Config options